How to use the keyboard exclusively

-To learn more about recent accessibility updates, see the Accessibility improvements in Visual Studio 2017 version 15.3 blog post.
+To learn more about accessibility updates, see the Accessibility improvements in Visual Studio 2017 blog post.

-You can add a control on the Toolbox to a form or designer using the keyboard.
+To add a control on the Toolbox to a form or designer without using the mouse:

-Use the Ctrl + Up Arrow or Ctrl + Down Arrow keys to move among the sections in the current Toolbox tab.
+Use the Ctrl+Up arrow or Ctrl+Down arrow keys to move among the sections in the Toolbox tab.

-Use the Up Arrow or Down Arrow keys to move among the controls.
+Use the Up arrow key or Down arrow key to move among the controls in a section.

 Dialog box options

-You can move among the options in a dialog and change option settings using the keyboard.
+To move among the options in a dialog box and change option settings by using only the keyboard:

 To change option settings:

-For radio buttons, use UP ARROW and DOWN ARROW to change the selection.
+For radio buttons, use the Up arrow and Down arrow keys to change the selection.

-For check boxes, use SPACEBAR to select or unselect.
+For check boxes, press Spacebar to select or unselect.

-For drop-down lists, use ALT + DOWNARROW to display items and then use UPARROW and DOWNARROW to change the selected item.
+For drop-down lists, use Alt+Down arrow to display items, and then use the Up arrow and Down arrow keys to change the selected item.

-For grids, use the Arrow keys to navigate.
-For drop-down lists in grids, use SHIFT + ALT + DOWNARROW to display items and then use UPARROW and DOWNARROW to change the selected item.
+For grids, use the arrow keys to navigate.
+For drop-down lists in grids, use Shift+Alt+Down arrow to display items, and then use the Up arrow and Down arrow keys to change the selected item.

-To move among files in an editor or designer, choose CTRL + TAB keys to display the IDE Navigator with Active Files selected.
+To move among files in an editor or designer, choose the Ctrl+Tab keyboard shortcut to display the IDE Navigator with Active Files selected.
 Choose the Enter key to navigate to the highlighted file.

-To move among docked tool windows, choose Alt + F7 to display the IDE Navigator with Active Tool Windows selected.
+To move among docked tool windows, choose the Alt+F7 keyboard shortcut to display the IDE Navigator with Active Tool Windows selected.
 Choose the Enter key to navigate to the highlighted window.

 Navigate to the tool window you intend to move and give it focus.